Expansivity theory and Sendov's conjecture: Expansion on a tuple of polynomials

-Consider the tuple $\mathcal{S}_1=(f_1,f_2,\ldots, f_n)$.
-By expanding the tuple we find that the expanded tuple is given by which we can rewrite as the tuple $\mathcal{S}^{1}=(g_1,g_2,\ldots,g_n)$.
-We call this expansion the first phase expansion.
-We can go on to expand the tuple $\mathcal{S}^{1}=(g_1,g_2,\ldots,g_n)$ and by so doing we find that which we can rewrite as $\mathcal{S}^{2}=(h_1,h_2,\ldots,h_n)$.
-We call this expansion the second phase expansion.
-This expansion process can be carried out on each previously expanded tuple at certain number of times provided the entries of the tuple do not vanish.
-In general we denote the $\mathrm{nth}$ expanded tuple by $\mathcal{S}^{n}$ for $n\geq 1$.
-To make this expansion process meaningful we introduce the concept of the order, the rank and the limit of expansion.
-Before then let us consider the following example.
+which we can rewrite as $\mathcal{S}^{2}:=(h_1,h_2,\ldots,h_n)$.
+We call this expansion the \emph{second phase expansion}.
+This expansion can be repeated, provided that the entries of the tuple do not vanish.
+In general, we denote the $n^{th}$ expanded tuple by $\mathcal{S}^{n}$ for $n\geq 1$.
+To make this expansion process meaningful, we introduce the concept of \emph{order}, \emph{rank}, and \emph{limit of expansion}.